MicrosoftDocs/VBA-Docs/Language/Reference/User-Interface-Help/unload-statement.md

 **Unload**_object_

-The required  _object_ placeholder represents an[object expression](../../Glossary/vbe-glossary.md#object-expression) that evaluates to an object in the Applies To list.
+The required  _object_ placeholder represents an [object expression](../../Glossary/vbe-glossary.md#object-expression) that evaluates to an object in the Applies To list.

 ## Remarks